bloovis/csup/README.md

     exclude_tags=spam;deleted;killed

+(*NOTE*: This line will cause sup to crash, so comment it out before using sup.)

 You can still search for messages with any of these tags by explicitly specifying the tag in a search: e.g., `tag:deleted` .